Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness

-\begin{remark} The upper bound can be seen as the minimum of two terms, $r\sqrt{\frac{p}{nT}} + \sqrt{r}h + \sqrt{r}\sqrt{\frac{r+\log T}{n}} + \sqrt{\frac{p}{n}}\cdot \frac{|S^c|}{T}r^{3/2}+ \sqrt{\frac{r}{n_0}}$ and $\sqrt{\frac{p}{n_0}}$, which represents the rate of learning target model via data aggregation and the target-only rate, respectively.
+Both upper bounds can be seen as the minimum of two terms which represent the rate of learning target model via data aggregation and the target-only rate $\sqrt{\frac{p}{n_0}}$, respectively.
 This rate entails that our algorithm is \textbf{adaptive} to the optimal situation regardless of whether transferring from source to target is beneficial.
-Moreover, it is \textbf{robust} to a small fraction of outlier source tasks, in the sense that TL is still helpful when the outlier fraction $|S^c|/T$ is sufficiently small. \end{remark}
+Moreover, it is \textbf{robust} to a small fraction of outlier source tasks, in the sense that TL is still helpful when the outlier proportion $\epsilon$ is sufficiently small.